AngleProtocol/angle-docs/side-products/merkl/integration-guide.md

 ![Merkl front integration diagram](../../.gitbook/assets/docs-merkl-front-integration.jpg)

-Data about all Merkl incentivized pools across all supported chains can be found by calling our API endpoint: `https://api.angle.money/v1/merkl`.
+Data about all Merkl incentivized pools across all supported chains can be found by calling our API endpoint: `https://api.angle.money/v2/merkl`.

-When calling this payload, you must specify the `chainId` address.
-You may also specify a `user` address if you want additional information related to one user (like claimable amounts, liquidity in the pools, ...)
+When calling this payload, you may specify a list of `chainIds` to query or a list of `AMMs` on which you specifically want some information.
+You may also specify a `user` address if you want additional information related to one user (like claimable amounts, liquidity in the pools, ...).

-A typical query looks like: [`https://api.angle.money/v1/merkl?chainId=10&user=0xfdA462548Ce04282f4B6D6619823a7C64Fdc0185`](https://api.angle.money/v1/merkl?chainId=10&user=0xfdA462548Ce04282f4B6D6619823a7C64Fdc0185).
+A typical query looks like: [`https://api.angle.money/v2/merkl?chainIds[]=1&AMMs[]=uniswapv3&user=0xfdA462548Ce04282f4B6D6619823a7C64Fdc0185`](https://api.angle.money/v2/merkl?chainIds[]=1&AMMs[]=uniswapv3&user=0xfdA462548Ce04282f4B6D6619823a7C64Fdc0185).

+{% hint style="info" %}
+The schema and docs for the Merkl API endpoint can be found [here](https://api.angle.money/api-docs/#/Merkl/get_v2_merkl).
+{% endhint %}

 ## Listing incentivized pools